rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 #### Explain GPS pre-flight requirements:
 - Check GPS NOTAMs, if not WAAS-equipped must do RAIM check (FSS w/ ETA, or on-board).
     - If using GPS SID without WAAS, also request RAIM for departure airport if using FSS.

+#### Explain common "gotcha" with GPS: Each model can vary greatly (unlike ILS/VOR).
+- Ensure familiarity with OBS / SUSP functionality for holds and procedure turns.
+- Good to become familiar with inputting custom waypoints by radial/distance from known waypoint.
+ATC may issue instructions such as "cleared direct Memphis 215° radial, 20 DME, then as filed."
+Custom waypoint knowledge is necessary to comply.

 ## Student Actions